man9ourah/vterm/README.md

     # Build & install VTerm with rpath set
     meson -Dset_install_rpath=true build && cd build && sudo ninja install;
 fi
 )
 ```

+For Ubuntu 16.04 and before, you will face issues with old dependencies
+versions \[Please submit a PR if you have successfully installed VTerm in
+Ubuntu 16.04 or older versions\].

 #### Debian
 TODO